PacoteJS/pacote/packages/bloom-filter/README.md

 The class constructor takes an `Options` object with the following properties:

-- `size` (required) determines the size of the filter in bits.
+- `size` (`number`, required) determines the size of the filter in bits.
 The value is required and must not be negative.

-- `hashes` (required) sets the number of distinct hashes that need to be calculated.
+- `hashes` (`number`, required) sets the number of distinct hashes that need to be calculated.
 A higher number performs more slowly, but lowers the probability of false positives occuring.
 The value is required and must be a positive integer.

-- `seed` sets the seed for the hashing function.
+- `seed` (`number`) sets the seed for the hashing function.
 The default is `0x00c0ffee`.

-- `filter` allows initialising the filter from an array of unsigned 32-bit integers.
+- `filter` (`BloomFilter<T>`) allows initialising the filter from an array of unsigned 32-bit integers.

 Class instances may be serialised into JSON using `JSON.stringify()` for storage or for sending over the network.
 The JSON string can then be deserialised and